FelixYuanSpace/FYOrbitalAlgorithmToolkit/README.md

 ## Acknowledgments

-* Acknowledge any other contributors or third-party resources that have been instrumental in the development of OrbitalAlgorithmToolkit.
+* Acknowledge any other contributors or third-party resources that have been instrumental in the development of Orbital Algorithm Toolkit.
 * Special thanks and citation to the SGP4 source, as per their usage request.
 More information and the source can be found at [SGP4 Source Website](https://celestrak.org/publications/AIAA/2006-6753/).